This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Also be sure to check out Keeneland a Thoroughbred horse racing facility which was designated a National Historic Landmark in 1986.
 Here you can meet jockeys, horse owners and enjoy a meal in the Keenland Track Kitchen.

-Like Bourbon?
-Did you know 95% of the world's Bourbon is produced in Kentucky?
-AND, there are more barrels of aging Bourbon at any given time in the state of Kentucky than there are residents!
-Visit Town Branch Distillery - part of the Kentucky Bourbon Trail for a tasting session.
+If you enjoy Bourbon then visit the Town Branch Distillery - part of the Kentucky Bourbon Trail - for a tasting session.
+95% of the world's Bourbon is produced in Kentucky and there are more barrels of aging Bourbon at any given time in the state of Kentucky than there are residents.

 Distance: 74 miles